Epic Gifts for Active Kids

 Gifts for Active Kids: Balls, Wheels and Jumps

-With many recreational & school sports on hold, keep skills up with at-home versions of the big game.
 A portable soccer goal is a great investment.
 Take it to the local park, or use it in the front yard for drills.

 A basketball hoop in the driveway is also a great way to encourage active play.

-Bike, skate or scoot
+Bike, Skate or Scoot

 Hooping, Hopping and Jumping

-Climbing, Sliding and Teeter-Tottering
+Climbing, Playing, & Teeter-Tottering

-Creative ideas for Outdoor Play
+Creative Ideas for Outdoor Play

 Mud & Dirt